slam10s/may-madness/docs/2020-21/ncaam/matches/R1_1-2_SALA_vs_FLA.md

 - The winner of the doubles point will decide the match the other _1%_ of the time.
 - If Florida wins the doubles point, their chances of winning the dual improve to _100%_.
 - If South Alabama wins the doubles point, their chances of winning the dual improve to _1%_.

+* Currently the Massey favorite's expected win percentage (EWP) is pegged at 75%.